10 Awesome Team Outing Ideas in Seattle

 If you’re tired of traditional team building exercises and want to try something a little different, then the Leadership With Horses program may be right for your team.
 Located next to Willows Lodge in Woodinville, WA, the service also allows you to rent meeting spaces and accommodations to make it a multi-day retreat.

-7. Jet City Improv
+7. Have a laugh while building your confidence with Jet City Improv

 Looking for a silly activity?
 Try Jet City Improv, a comedy theater in the University District that’s existed since 1992.
 Jet City offers team-building workshops designed to get your corporate team comfortable with improvisation.
 Their workshops focus on risk-taking, problem-solving, and other skills that are necessary for the workplace.
 Your team will leave the stage feeling more comfortable letting their guard down and connecting with other people.

-8. Seattle Sailing Club
+8. Hit the high seas with Seattle Sailing Club

 If you want to get out of the city, plan a team outing with Seattle Sailing Club.
 Their group events include a four-hour sailing lesson with four to six people per boat.
 Look forward to classroom instruction and races on the water.